complexdatacollective/documentation.networkcanvas.com/_key-concepts/skip-logic.md

 title: Skip Logic

-definition: Skip logic is a feature within Interviewer that allows you to conditionally skip or show stages within the interview, based on the current information in the interview network.
+definition: Conditionally skip or show stages within the interview, based on the current information in the interview network.
 ---